Cleveland's Shane Bieber silences Twins' bats, Indians win 2-0

 Berrios’ wildness caught up with him in the third.
 He got the first two outs of the inning before giving up a single to Jose Ramirez.
 Lindor fouled off consecutive pitches before Berrios tried to challenge him with a fastball and lost.
 The 409-foot drive easily cleared the right field wall.

-The Twins' best scoring chance came in the sixth when Buxton and Kepler came through with consecutive singles to bring Josh Donaldson to the plate.
+The Twins’ best scoring chance came in the sixth when Byron Buxton and Max Kepler hit consecutive singles to bring Donaldson to the plate.
 Donaldson fell behind 0-2 but worked the count full before fouling off a pitch.
-Bieber then threw his knuckle curve and Donaldson nearly dropped to a knee while striking out.
+Bieber then fed him his knuckle curve and Donaldson nearly dropped to one knee while striking out.
 Jorge Polanco flied out to end the inning.

 The Twins never had a hit after that, going nine up, nine down.